Forrai-Zoltan/shorts/md/befitting.md

 Two tall figures cloaked in dark velvets emerged from the opening.
 They carried massive cleaver-like blades that glinted sharply in the strong sunlight.
 He raised his weapon and girded himself for the likely clash.
 And as they shambled closer he could make out their features.
 He recoiled a few steps and cringed at the two horrific visages.
 What he first believed to be cloth was a cloak made of decomposing flesh and skin which wrapped itself tightly around the gaunt figures.
-It looked as if their once human skin were flayed and then draped over them once again, dressed in their own agony!
+It looked as if their once human skin were flayed and then draped over them again, dressed in their own agony!
 What a mockery of the living!
 A long slit-like opening in the front revealed the skeletal structure under the decaying skin.
 Empty sockets watched his every flinch, lips of naked teeth scorned him with unsaid words.

 Dark clouds gathered on the horizon and the growl of distant thunder echoed the beat of his erratic heart.
 Out of disgust or fear, like a crossbow shot, he rushed at the shambling husk nearest.
 He had no time to curse or think; with the quickness of the wicked, the creature's cold blade skimmed his skin and it nearly left him flayed.

-He weaved out of the attack and with the motion circled around the creature.
+He weaved out of the attack in the last second and following the motion he quickly circled around the creature.

 - he doges and attack, near miss
 - he jumps to reach the creatures head, he only reaches the neck